365-day return policy

 If you’re worried that removing too much of the dial will be hard to read or too eye-catching, take a look at Open Heart watches.
 These are mechanical watches with a small hole on the dial that reveals the balance inside.
 Open heart watches let you see the actual heart of the watch without sacrificing the design and decoration that is often found on a dial.

-The cost of a skeleton watch is greatly impacted not only by the movement but also by the material of the watch case and band.
+What's your budget?
+The cost of a skeleton watch is greatly impacted not only by the movement but also the material of the watch case and band.

 Whatever metal you choose, make sure that it’s hypoallergenic to reduce the risk of an allergic reaction.
 At Trendhim, all of our metals are tested for nickel and are certified nickel-free and safe to wear.